50 Great Things to Do in Lockdown

 Set up a home movie theatre

-Movie theatres around the country are closed, but that doesn't mean you can't still get your cinematic fix.
+Movie theatres under lockdown are closed, but that doesn’t mean you can’t still get your cinematic fix.
 At-home movie projectors have gotten a lot smaller and less expensive in recent years, allowing you to project a new release or family-friendly classic on any blank wall.
 Pop up some popcorn, set up the pillows, and enjoy the show!

 Write in a journal

-Sitting at home binge watching Tiger King on Netflix may not feel like you're doing much, but you're actually living through a major historical event that people will learn and talk about for generations after this is all over.
+Sitting at home binge watching The Queen’s Gambit on Netflix may not feel like you’re doing much, but you’re actually living through a major historical event that people will learn and talk about for generations after this is all over.
 Writing a journal will help you not just preserve your memories but will also help you process your feelings about this time that manages to feel simultaneously terrifying and immensely boring.
-You could also consider making it a gratitude journal.

 Plant a container garden